estafette/estafette.io/content/getting-started/bitbucket-integration/_index.md

 ## Register App

 Navigate to `Develop Apps` within your Bitbucket workspace at `https://bitbucket.org/<account>/workspace/settings/applications`.
-Once there click `Register app` and enter `https://<integrations host>/api/integrations/bitbucket/descriptor` for the _Descriptor URL`.
+Once there click `Register app` and enter `https://<integrations host>/api/integrations/bitbucket/descriptor?key=<(private) host for the web gui>` for the _Descriptor URL`.
 This registers the application with Bitbucket.

 ## Installing the App